Rexx Language Binding für CORBA 3.0.

 7.2 the SAA API, static conversion

-7.3 pseudo objects, dynamic conversion
+7.3 pseudo objects, dynamic

 The american standardisation organization Object Management Group (OMG) develops object-oriented standards for years.
 The Common Object Request Architecture (CORBA) permits to distributed objects to communicate over system boundaries away.
 Central constituent is the definition of the interfaces of distributed objects in a programming languages independent and descriptive specification language (IDL).
 A following implementation of the architecture is realized by using a concrete programming language.
 The OMG worked out so called language bindings for a set of programming languages(ADA, C, C++, COBOL, JAVA and SMALLTALK), that defines the conversion of the IDL-definitions to those programming languages and thus the way to implement those objects.
 For a number of further programming languages still no official Language binding exist at present time.